 With many people converting (or reverting) to Islam every year, we have a duty to support our new Muslim brothers and sisters.
 For many brothers and sisters, being a Muslim revert is not easy.
 In the early stages, there will be many questions and changes in life.
-So, we have recruited a specialist Imam who teaches new Muslims, we arrange regular classes, gatherings, Eid parties, Iftars as well as providing moral and spiritual guidance.
+So, we have recruited a specialist Imam who teaches new Muslims, we arrange regular classes, gatherings, Eid parties, Iftars, provide resources as well as moral and spiritual guidance.

 We have been holding Masjid open days for several years now.
 The aim of the event is to welcome individuals of various backgrounds to learn more about Islam, all the while forging stronger connections between different communities.
 Mosques, like other community centres, are places of action and outreach, working for the good of the people and the area.
 They play an important role in our society and not just for Muslims.

 On Visit My Mosque day, you can expect a warm welcome, insight into the workings of our mosque and a cup of tea and some cake.
 There is also a guided tour, a film about the community and an exhibition about the activities of the mosque.
 It’s a great opportunity to get to know people in your area, and to ask questions about Islam.